melissahughesatx/api-docs/docs/g.payable-management.md

    }
    ````

-For more information about these fields, see [payable-management](ZG9jOjI2OTQ1MjUw-payable-management).
+For more information about these fields, see [payable schema](c2NoOjI3NzgxOTUx-payable-response-schema).

 ### 2. Edit a payable